jadis0x/il2cpp-reverse-engineering-guide/README.md

 Hello, as I no longer have time for reverse engineering, I have decided to share some useful examples regarding the usage of Il2cppInspector C++ scaffold.
 In this guide, I will provide examples of how to interact with defined Il2cpp API functions.

+## This guide includes examples related to the following questions:

+- How to get the type from a class,
+- How to retrieve class namespaces and names from an image,
+- How to get the return type and names of any method,
+- How to invoke functions,
+- How to fetch fields from a class.

 IL2CppInspector built with v29 support [DOWNLOAD](https://github.com/ElCapor/Il2CppInspector/releases/tag/2021.2).

 > INFO: I have created my own helper class, which you can access from the "lib" folder.
 I will prepare the examples based on the functions I have created.

+## Contact
+Discord: jadis0x

+## Examples

 ### Getting the type from a class (Il2CppObject* to Type*)
 * To obtain the type information here, we will use the `GetTypeFromClass` function inside my Il2cppHelper class.